herttaleinonen/DFSM/experimental_setup/README.md

 - python3 (3.10 or newer)
 - PsychoPy (2024.2.4)
 - EyeLink 1000 Plus + pylink to run with eye tracking
-- RB-530 or similar + pyxid2 to run with Cedrus response box (optional)
+- RB-530 or similar + pyxid2 to run with Cedrus response box.

 To run main.py through PsychoPy Coder, place EyeLinkCoreGraphicsPsychoPy.py (from SR research) into the project folder.